MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/IndustrialProcessType.md

 ms.author: cdmditeam
 ---

-# Industrial process type in Cloud for Sustainability Shared Data Model(IndustrialProcessType)
+# Industrial process type in Cloud for Sustainability shared data model(IndustrialProcessType)

 Entity to store process classifications for various industrial processes, such as extraction and manufacturing processes.